craftercms/docs/source/reference/graphql.rst

 5. Publishers publish to live both the content model configuration & the content updates
 6. Crafter Deployer will handle the GraphQL schema rebuild in delivery

-You can also use the CrafterCMS GraphQL API from an external site or application, however in this case you will need to handle the schema reload using third party tools.
+You can also use the CrafterCMS GraphQL API from an external project or application, however in this case you will need to handle the schema reload using third party tools.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^